Wireless Network Adapter

 Well, well...what do you say after one year?
 The system is still running strong as the day it was built.

-I appreciate every upvote and comment I've gotten to this day, whether positive or negative, as I've been able to learn from them all.
+I appreciate all of the feedback I've gotten, whether positive or negative.
+I've been able to learn a lot in the past year.
 This build marked the first serious entry into the PCPartPicker community for me and was the beginning of me being actively helpful on the forums instead of just asking for help.
 I've really enjoyed being part of the community thus far.
-There are a lot of great members here, like RyneSmith and skemble, and of course the fantastically responsive and transparent PCPP staff.
-This has been and continues to be a great learning and teaching experience, and I will continue to be part of the community as long as I can!
-Thanks to all of you!
+There are a lot of great members here, like RyneSmith and skemble to name just two, and of course the fantastically responsive and transparent PCPP staff.

 Added some new pictures.
 It's been a while since I updated this!